sf-kiwi-cpat/OmniChannelAutoLogin/README.md

 2. **Service Cloud license** with Omni-Channel access
 3. **Appropriate permissions** to deploy Aura components and Apex classes
 4. **Admin access** to configure utility items in App Manager
-5. **Read access** to UserServicePresence object for the component users
+5. **Read access** to UserServicePresence and ServicePresenceStatus objects for the component users

-## Getting the Presence Status ID
+## Getting the Presence Status ID (Optional)

+**Note**: The `inputStatusId` parameter is optional.
+If not set, the component will automatically use the first ServicePresenceStatus with `IsAway=true` found in your org.
+You only need to manually configure this if you want to use a specific status that is not an away status.

-To configure the component with the correct presence status, you need to find the ID of the status you want to use for auto-login:
+To manually configure the component with a specific presence status, you need to find the ID of the status you want to use for auto-login:

 ### Method 1: Using Setup (Easiest - Recommended)